jbcodeforce/flink-studies/docs/index.md

 Once `snapshot n` has been completed, the job will never ask the source for records before such snapshot.

-State snapshots are save in a state backend (in memory, HDFS, RockDB).
+State snapshots are saved in a state backend (in memory, HDFS, RockDB).

 KeyedStream is a key-value store.
 Key matches the key in the stream, state update does not need transaction.